MS, RD, LDN, CSSD, CBS

 Baby food pouches are widely used by parents, especially when it comes to feeding on-the-go.
 Since they do not need to be refrigerated, you can send them to school or daycare, or toss them in your bag to bring to the playground, while traveling, or wherever your family is going!
 Aside from being a convenient way to provide a snack, pouches can also be a tool to help promote appropriate eating patterns and skills for your little one.
-Pouches can be fed in a variety of ways, in addition to their spout; depending on the age and feeding abilities of your baby or tot, a pouch can be poured into a bowl and fed with a spoon, or your child may practice self-feeding.
+Pouches can be fed in a variety of ways, in addition to their spout; depending on the age and feeding abilities of your baby or tot, a pouch can be poured into a bowl and fed with a spoon, or your child may practice self-feeding with baby or toddler-friendly utensils.

 Sometimes it can be quite challenging to get your child to eat vegetables, especially if your child is a picky eater.
 Pouches that mix fruits and vegetables are a great way to increase the acceptance of veggies by your little one.
 Try to incorporate a few veggie-only purees throughout the week to get your child used to the taste of vegetables – the more exposure they have to veggies, the more likely it is they’ll enjoy them!